maclong9/dotfiles/readme.md

 > [!NOTE]
 > If you are running a Linux distribution other than Void, you will need
-> to alter the package manager in the script and the system name in
+> to alter the package manager in `setup/run.sh` and the system name in
 > `setup/initialise.yml`.

 ## Todo